cert-manager/cert-manager/README.md

 **yet**.
 However, if you want to experiment, please do try running the current development build and reporting any issues you run into.

-## Future plans

-Soon, I'd like to see cert-manager expose it's own API server, to be used by the apiserver-aggregator.
-This will allow us to perform verification of resources as they are submitted, and consequently reject 'bad' manifests.

 ## Deploying

 To deploy the latest development version, run: